 Definitely, it’s coming up with an idea.
 The Genesis Way gives you a place to start and a goal to reach for.
 But what you draw is entirely original.
 Say you pick the “Spring Seeds” card.
 That card will lead to all kinds of associations to explore about seeds you wish to plant for your own life.
 The cards always guide you to think positive about the potential of your life and by visualizing what you want in a work of art you are much closer to manifesting it.

 Q7.
-What are the advantages of doing the Genesis Way in groups?
+What are the advantages of doing Genesis Art in groups?

-Our groups tend to be small.
-When a group do a Genesis Way creativity session for a few hours, everyone works at their own pace until the end.
+Our groups are usually small.
+Everyone works at their own pace.
 Then we talk and share what just happened.
-We all have this common bond through the Genesis Way, and when it comes time to talk about our experiences, it is amazing to see how a single Genesis Card leads the imagination to think and take action in new directions.
+We create art, but just as important, we create this common bond through doing Genesis Art together.
+When it comes time to talk about our creative experiences, it is amazing to see how a single Genesis Card can lead to heartfelt sharing and inspire the artist to take off in new directions.

 When you begin to talk about your own art and other people ask you questions, it opens up channels of thinking that weren’t there before.

 Q8.
-Is the workshop setting the only way to work with the Genesis Way?
+Is the workshop setting the only way to do Genesis Art?

-Q.9 How does the Genesis Way make you more intuitive?
+Q.9 How does doing Genesis Art make you more intuitive?

-The cards don’t make you intuitive.
-It’s the action you take as a result of the art that make that confirms how well your intuition is working.
+The Genesis Cards don’t make you intuitive.
+It’s the action you take as a result of creating a work of art that confirms how well your intuition is working.
 Say you sit down and draw yourself on a tropical island even though you think there’s no way you can leave your job and family right now to take this sort of trip.
-Well, in your picture, you draw a pod of dolphins.
+Well, six weeks later you are sitting in Phuket, Thailand on a beach that bizarrely resembles what you just drew.